warren-bank/mirror-XMail-mail-server/Readme.txt

 	"MaxMBSize"	"10000"

 	contain user default values for new users that are not set during the new account creation.
+	This file is looked up in two different places, first in $MAIL_ROOT/DOMAIN then in $MAIL_ROOT, where DOMAIN is the name of the domain where We're going to create the new user.

 	For each "domain" handled by the server We'll create a directory "domain" inside $MAIL_ROOT.